lintonmack/course/week7/lesson1_page5.md

 :twisted_rightwards_arrows: **Driver and Navigator switch roles if you haven't already done so**

+Feel free to switch roles as often as you see fit for this part of the walkthrough.

 ## I don’t want my ship to dock at a port if the port is full

 ```